TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

     Temporary working files are put in this dir.
 This is usually relative to \$PWD.
-If set to an absolute location, be sure there is space and that it is unique across all users and bib processes that couild be run.
+If set to an absolute location, be sure there is space and that it is unique across all users and bib processes that could be run.
 For example, do not define it to \"/tmp\" because when you run \"bib clean\" that would remove all files and dirs in /tmp !

 -   Var: ****cgBackupNum=10****